PyramidSystemsInc/ADS-Design/README.md

 For people who want to find over-the-counter medications free of certain ingredients for themselves or their family.
 SHIELD  is a simple and responsive web app that allows people to quickly and easily see if a product has an ingredient they're allergic to, or find alternatives that are safe to use.

 ### Summary of Approach
 The first step in the creation of this prototype was an analysis of the available data sets from the FDA API, to understand the scope of problems a prototype could solve.
 We wrote out a set of possible user scenarios, then chose a leader (our Product Owner, as detailed in the labor categories) who wrote out an initial product vision statement based on the most viable scenarios for rapid development.
 Using Trello, we set up a simple [Kanban board](https://trello.com/b/S1uBdwEg/product-backlog) to track deliverables, and a design backlog of [potential user stories](https://trello.com/b/KcsLZZtj/product-roadmap) for each major scenario.
+The design and development teams (Pool One and Pool Two) worked closely together throughout development.
+Initial rounds of prioritization, testing and refinement were conducted on a shared codebase, to ensure that design reflected the actual capabilities of a rapid prototype and development was focused on solving real people's needs.

 Over the course of the project, we continually revised our user stories based on our scenarios for upcoming usability tests, the capabilities of our data set and tools, and our available bandwidth.
 We used whiteboards to iterate quickly on our target users, screen and data flow, wireframes, choice of technologies, and any outstanding issues discussed at the daily standup/grooming meetings.
 Each user-facing story was written with acceptance tests and sample API queries, and was prioritized and rapidly re-scoped to support the milestones needed for effective user testing.
 The key findings from each usability test were used to prioritize subsequent user stories.
+To ensure responsive design, usability sessions were conducted on both desktop and a variety of iOS and Android devices.

 Once a minimum viable product was built and tested, further prototype development concentrated on responsiveness, clarity of navigation, and a smooth user experience.
 Where implementation was constrained by the current API limitations, those features were added to a separate design prototype, to maintain a Pool One submission that addressed the key findings from our users.
 Future releases should consider additional features requested by users, such as allowing each user to build up a catalog of individually meaningful search results and filters, and should investigate the feasibility of adding other data sets that provide thesaurus or word similarity functionality.